merzainc/counters/README.md

 - [x] Increment value of a counter
 - [x] Decrement value of a counter
 - [x] Reset all counters value
+- [x] Updated to BS v5, React v18.2.0

+This project was done to grasp all concepts around components, props, and other react features required to build modern software.